 - Limbs interchangeable with Samick Sage/Journey

-- Requires a tool for takedown
+- Requires a tool for a takedown

 Pros